georgejacobt/project-2-group-2/README.md

 [Workflow](workflow.jpg)

-Group 2 would like to create a website for Dan's daugther Samantha to use with her pet- and house-sitting business.
+Group 2 would like to create a website for Dan's daughter Samantha to use with her pet- and house-sitting business.

 There would be main public pages with information on pricing, services, and the ability to register as a new client.
-Once registered, a client will be able to update their pet/house information, add a new pet, request an appointment, and contact the admin.
-On the administrator side there would be a page to register/update existing clients, view/approve schedule requests, update pricing, and contact her clients.
+Once registered, a client will be able to update their pet/house information, add a new pet, request an appointment, and contact the administrator.
+On the admin side there would be a page to register/update existing clients, view/approve schedule requests, update pricing, and contact clients.

 ### MVP
 * Landing/Home Page